tarek-code/GitHub-Advanced-Security/README.md

 # GitHub Security Quiz: 75 Questions with Answers

-This README contains 75 questions related to GitHub security features, including Code Scanning, Secret Scanning, Dependabot, and more, along with their multiple-choice options and correct answers.
+This README contains 75 questions related to GitHub security features, including Code Scanning, Secret Scanning, Dependabot, and more, along with their multiple-choice options.
+Answers are hidden in collapsible sections—click the arrow to reveal them!
 Perfect for studying GitHub security concepts! 🚀

 ---